readingcapital/readingcapital.github.io/volume-1/chapter-01-commentary.md

 sufficient: With one grain of wheat I cannot eat my fill.
 For a two person household usually one fridge is sufficient, four are usually too many for this purpose.
 To make use of a certain quality it needs to be available in a certain quantity.
 One brick is not enough to build a house, 1 billion is too much.
-One grain of rice is too little for a meal, 100g perhaps about adequate.
 Put differently, to build a house one does not want bricks, many bricks or more bricks.
 One wants however many bricks it takes to build a house: definitely a definite quantity.